 Of note, I got the honeymoon suite for my room, which is the same bed that Kate Middleton and Prince William slept on when they were here in September 2012:

-We woke up early the next morning for breakfast where the hotel’s owner, Sir Thomas Chan, came up and literally read my fortune.
+We woke up early the next morning for breakfast where the hotel’s owner, Sir Thomas Chan himself, came up and literally read my fortune.
 Afterwards the group got together and we explored all the monuments to WW2 where the Japanese and Americans fought.

 We began with the Guadacanal American Memorial on top of a hill:

 We then followed up with Bloody Ridge, the site of Battle of Edson’s Ridge (or also known as the Battle of the Bloody Ridge Battle of Raiders Ridge, and Battle of the Ridge).

 Here U.S. soldiers repelled an attack by the Japanese forces in September 1942, the second of three separate major Japanese ground offensives during the Guadalcanal Campaign: